1898 Philippine legislative election

 The elections for the Malolos Congress, also known as the Revolutionary Congress, were held in the Philippines from June 23 to September 10, 1898.

 These were the first elections for a national legislature in the Philippines.
 The Spanish colonial government held elections in 1895 across the Philippines but for local municipal officers only.
-In this election, many parts of the Visayas and Mindanao did not elect representatives and their representatives had to be appointed.
-The first fully elected national legislative body would be the Philippine Assembly elected in 1907 as the only elected house of the bicameral Philippine Legislature.
+Many parts of the Visayas and Mindanao did not elect representatives and as a result their representatives were appointed later on.

+The first fully elected national legislative body occurred under American rule with the 1907 Philippine Assembly elections as the only elected house of the bicameral Philippine Legislature.

 Background

-Following the defeat of the Spanish at the Battle of Manila Bay during the Spanish–American War on May 1, 1898, by the American Navy, Philippine revolutionary forces under Emilio Aquinaldo declared the Philippines to be an independent nation on June 12, 1898.
+Following the defeat of the Spanish at the Battle of Manila Bay during the Spanish–American War on May 1, 1898, by the American Navy, Philippine revolutionary forces under Emilio Aguinaldo declared the Philippines to be an independent nation on June 12, 1898.
 The Revolutionary Government of the Philippines held these elections following that declaration.

-After the Spanish sold the Philippines to the Americans in the Treaty of Paris of 1898, signed on December 10, 1898, the First Philippine Republic, which includes the Mololos Congress, fought the Philippine–American War against the American colonial forces, eventually losing the war.
+After the Spanish sold the Philippines to the Americans in the Treaty of Paris of 1898, signed on December 10, 1898, the First Philippine Republic, which includes the Malolos Congress, fought the Philippine–American War against the American colonial forces, eventually losing the war.

 There would not be another attempt at national legislative election until the 1907 elections which established the Philippine Assembly.
 The Assembly, unlike the Malolos Congress, was fully elected but it was only one house of a bicameral legislature, the Philippine Legislature, the other house being the unelected Philippine Commission.

-Election
+Electoral system

 The manner of election of delegates was via a series of indirect elections.
 In districts where the delegates were not appointed by the government, the manner of election was as follows: